 The tools to protect farmers from the impacts of climate change and biological perils are now available.
 The devastating heatwave and biblical floods of 2022 have highlighted the need for strong, globally accepted institutional mechanisms to address these risks.
 Instead of irregular pay-outs by the government to compensate farmers for such impacts every year, risk transfer mechanisms are now available at a predictable cost to shift this burden to local and global insurers using 21st century tools.
 Livestock has driven growth in Pakistan's agriculture sector but it has plenty of further potential for growth.
 As the growth trajectory of the poultry sector has shown, modern feed is necessary for animals with modern genetics.
 The smallholder farmers with small parcels of land are also the ones with a couple of animals per family.
 Better surveillance and management of disease outbreaks with the involvement of key stakeholders can protect their animals' health and economic value.
-Disease-free zones with a complement-ing vaccination regime can be pillars of livestock-based exports.
+Disease-free zones with a complementing vaccination regime can be pillars of livestock-based exports.

 As crop yields and animal yields rise, the price at which each grower breaks even falls.
 This bears the great promise of agricultural growth regarding lower inflation, higher profitability for growers, and better competitiveness for exporters.
 Many elements have to come together to realize this promise of higher yields: better seed and genetic material, reliable water supply, appropriate machinery, timely capital, insurance, suitable feed, etc. Coordinated action by the business community, the financial sector, governments, donors, and growers is required to achieve this.
+Finally, Pakistan must resolve its debate on genetically modified crops and remove the uncertainty associated with them.